-For more information about database parameters supported by the SNC interface, see Connection Reference.
+For more information about database parameters supported by the SNC interface, see Section 2.1, "Database preferences and supported database interfaces" in Connection Reference.

 10.7 SQL Server 2008 features

 PowerBuilder support for connections to SQL Server 2008 databases includes new database parameters as well as support for new SQL Server datatypes.
 To connect to SQL Server 2008 from PowerBuilder, you must install the SNC 10.0 driver.